 I love the subtle sweetness offered by honey in this drink.
 It also helps that honey is antibacterial and anti-inflammatory as well!

-This recipe can be made either on the stovetop or in a pressure cooker.
+This recipe can be made either on the stovetop or in an Instant Pot.
 Make sure all your ingredients are organic – as we will be using the peels of the citrus fruit and the skin of the ginger as well.
-Take special care to wash the fruits and the ginger knob in a mild soap solution.
+Take special care to wash the fruits and the ginger knob thoroughly before using.

 Ginger Lemon Tea